jotpowers/College-Grads/solo.md

 ## Now you can Backdoor Roth

 This process is well covered across the interwebs, so I'm not going to go into those details, but hopefully you're now all setup.
+I link to several of them in the [After-tax](after-tax.md) section.

 ## External Links